Car Audio Grounding Guide - How to Get a Better Amp Ground

 A good amp ground starts with the right location.

 The ground point should be solid metal connected to the vehicle chassis.
 It should not be thin sheet metal that flexes easily.
 It should not be painted.
 It should not be rusty.
-It should not be covered in seam sealer, glue, sound deadener, carpet, or coating.
+It should not be covered in seam sealer, glue, sound deadener, carpet, or factory coating.

 A good ground connection usually needs: